 Best For: As you might be able to guess by now, the AS5 is best for strict side sleepers.
 The bed does an excellent job of conforming to the shape of each sleeper and providing pressure relief for their hips and shoulders.

-Given that all of the Amerisleep mattresses are comprised entirely of foam, we don’t think they are the best options for people who weigh more than 250 lb.
+Given that all of the standard Amerisleep mattresses are comprised entirely of foam, we don’t think they are the best options for people who weigh more than 250 lb.
 That’s not necessarily a criticism of the beds, by the way.
 We say that about pretty much every all-foam mattress.
 Typically, we recommend heavier folks purchase a mattress that contains coils or an innerspring unit.
 These types of mattresses simply last longer and provide more support for large folks.
 Durability and support are key for large individuals given they exert more pressure on a mattress than petite and average sized individuals.
-If you fall into this weight category, we’d recommend you check out our list of the Best Beds For Heavy People.
+If you fall into this weight category, we’d highly recommend you select one of the Amerisleep Hybrid mattresses over one of their all-foam models.

 Also, keep in mind that weight affects the observable feel and firmness of a mattress.
 Heavier folks tend to think most mattresses feel soft since they weigh more and sink further down into the top layers.

 Petite sized folks, on the other hand, generally feel like most mattresses feel firm since they place very little pressure on the surface of the mattress.
 Another way to think about it is that smaller sized individuals sleep more on top of the bed, while large sized individuals sleep more in the bed.
 We bring this point up just so you’re aware that the firmness levels described earlier in the review do not hold true for everybody.
 We more so use the firmness designations as a starting point based on an average sized person.